spire-labs/preconfirmation-registry/penalty_conditions.md

 }
 ```

-In this case, we will slash the proposer's balance by `1 ether` and freeze their balance for `100` blocks if blockhash and blocknumber in the commitment is incorrect.
+In this case, we will freeze the proposer's balance by `1 ether` for `100` blocks if the blockhash and blocknumber in the commitment are incorrect.

 ```solidity
 function getPenalty(